Akrobate/instatistica/README.md

 # instatistica
 Instagram API tests, statistics tools

+# Rewriting new version (19/02/2022):

+* Migrating from casper js to standart headless chrome with pupetter
+* Rewritted scripts in sequences
+* old scripts in statistic-scripts and capserjs-scripts

 ## Getting the list of the followers

 Show all the followers of the connected user